2024-2025 Policy Library

 D. May negatively impact the College and its mission.

-This Process may apply to student misconduct even when the student is away from campus if the DOS has concern about continued effects of the conduct or its impact, (direct, indirect, reputational) to the CMC community.
-This could include, but not limited to, during study abroad programs, internships, athletic trips, college breaks, and leaves of absence.
+This Process may apply to student misconduct even when the student is away from campus if the DOS has concern about continued effects of the conduct or its impact (direct, indirect, reputational) to the CMC community.
+This could include, but is not limited to, during study abroad programs, internships, athletic trips, college breaks, and leaves of absence.
 Misconduct related to the Statement of Academic Policy and Statement of Academic Integrity is handled by the Academic Standards Committee.
-Misconduct related to prohibited conduct in the College’s Civil Rights Policy
+Misconduct related to prohibited conduct in the College’s Civil Rights Policy is handled by the Civil Rights Resolution Process.

 Students accused of misconduct are called the Respondent in the Student Conduct Process.
 The party who has brought the complaint or concern about a student’s misconduct is called the Complainant.
 The College may act as the Complainant.
 In such cases, the assigned Conduct Administrator will be a different person than the one who is representing the College as the Complainant.